microsoft/ComplianceCxE/docs/notes/mig/ms.md

 ## Label Creation
-We start by creating a new retention label with the record option in the File Plan tab called *Multi-Stage Multi-Geo Label*, with a 1 day retain,  and triggering a dispostion at the end of this time period.
+We start by creating a new retention label with the record option enabled via the File Plan tab within the Records Management section of Microsoft 365 Compliance Center.
+The label is called *Multi-Stage Multi-Geo Label*, and has a 1 day retention setting, dispostion (deletion) after the retention period has expired, and requiring a disposition review.

-The label below shows three stages and three reviwers:
+The label below shows three stages and three reviewers:

 - Stage 1 called: <span style="color:blue">Germany SOW</span>
 - Stage 2 called: <span style="color:blue">Europe SOW Approval</span>